-On 1 February of each year, the Discharger shall submit an Annual Monitoring Report (AMR) containing following materials and information:
+On 1 February of each year,4 the Discharger shall submit an Annual Monitoring Report (AMR) containing following materials and information:

 - a.
 In tabulated format, all monitoring data for which annual reporting is required under this MRP.
 (See Section D.2.b for additional requirements for monitoring reports.) - b.
-Graphs of historical trends for all Monitoring Parameters. - c.
-All historical monitoring data for which there are detectable results, including data for the previous year, shall be submitted in tabular form in a digital file.
+Graphs of historical trends for all Monitoring Parameters.5 - c.
+All historical monitoring data for which there are detectable results, including data for the previous year, shall be submitted in tabular form in a digital file. - d.
+For each groundwater well, quarterly hydrographs showing the elevation of groundwater with respect to the top and bottom of the screened interval, and the elevation of the pump intake, - e.
+A summary and discussion of the Facility's compliance record, and the result of any corrective actions taken or planned which may be needed to attain full compliance with the WDRs.